 The Unprocessed Ballot Report will change over time, as qualified ballots arrive up to three business days after Election Day, and as we work through counting them.

-Current Unprocessed Ballots for the November 8, 2016 Presidential General Election
+Current Unprocessed Ballots for the June 5, 2018 Statewide Direct Primary Election

 - Please come back on or after June 5, 2018 to view the status of our unprocessed ballots at that time.